/upb/hack Team formed as a group of students from the urge to learn more about IT security.

-If you are interested in IT security and would like to find out if you’d like to join us, then the best way would be to come to one of our meetings.
+If you are interested in IT security and would like to find out if you’d like to join us, then the best way would be to come to one of our meetings or join our Discord Server.
 At out Team page you can have a look at the current team members.
-Normally we meet up once a week, you can find the next meeting’s time, date, and place on our Events page under “Upcoming events”.
-At the moment the meetings are held in German, but even if do not speak German fluently: Don’t hesitate, we will find a solution.
+We have a regular monthly meeting, you can find the next meeting’s time, date, and place on our Events page under “Upcoming events”.
+In between those meetings, we participate in CTF challenges and other events.
+At the moment the meetings are held in German, but even if you do not speak German fluently: Don’t hesitate, we will find a solution.

 If you are concerned, that you are not experienced enough: That won’t be a problem either.
 Every person in this team is in it to learn more about IT security, so join and get the experience you need, as we all do.
 Every team member has a different level of knowledge and experience, but that is what makes it so exiting – we learn from each other.